Description of the natural history of vasculopathies

 Data on quality of life in this group of patients is really scarce.
 For this reason, we are promoting this project with the aim of advancing research and knowledge on these pathologies.

 The information provided by these patients or their caregivers will allow us to analyse and evaluate the psychosocial impact and the impact on the quality of life of these diseases in pediatric patients.
-Four validated scales will be used as an instrument to report on pediatric dermatology, effects on mobility, pain intensity and impact of environmental attitudes.
+Nine validated scales will be used as an instrument to report on pediatric dermatology, effects on mobility, pain intensity and impact of environmental attitudes.

 Research is the heart of Share4Rare.
 By working together we can help to advance the research efforts in rare diseases.
 This is why we need you.
 Join the community and participate in research!